alfonzeta/a-safe-digital-test/README.md

 ## Installation

 In this section, you will find detailed instructions to get the project running locally in a fully working development environment.
 This setup will ensure you have all the necessary tools and configurations to develop, test, and run the application effectively.
-The project leverages Docker for containerization, making it easier to manage dependencies and environments.

 Two methods are included to achieve this: with Docker and without Docker.
 In both methods the database seeding has been included, although it is not strictly necessary, it is highly recommended to be able to start developing.

 ### Docker